lambdaclass/concrete/ROADMAP.md

     report, and the five evidence classes.
 The tutorial must use runnable snippets covered by the doc-snippet gate and must not claim proof where the compiler reports only testing, runtime checking, assumption, or trust.
+1b.
+Publish a versioned authoritative language reference before any public
+    release claim.
+The tutorial/book is not the reference.
+The current normative material is scattered across grammar, value-flow, execution, invariants, and evidence docs; release users need one versioned document whose sections define the language surface, not merely explain it.

+    Deliverable: `docs/LANGUAGE_REFERENCE_V0.md` (or generated equivalent)
+    covering syntax, lexical forms, type/value model, Copy vs linear values, explicit destroy/defer, capabilities, references and borrow blocks, statements/expressions, modules/imports/visibility, generics/monomorphization,
+    trusted/unsafe/raw pointers, runtime checks/traps, main/exit semantics,
+    stdlib boundary expectations, and evidence taxonomy.
+Every section links to its machine-checked gate, diagnostic, or "not yet supported" rejection.
+    Gate: `scripts/tests/check_language_reference.sh` verifies every construct
+    named in the grammar has a reference section, every anti-feature/rejected construct has a diagnostic or policy citation, and README/site/book links point to this reference as the normative source.
 2. Publish a public claim matrix: what Concrete proves, enforces, reports, assumes, and trusts.
 3. Add release claim freeze: README, `CLAIMS_TODAY.md`, roadmap, showcase